Politics and Religion

 PPR is also home to Radicalisation Research, a platform for disseminating religion research to policymakers and non-HEI users.

-Some PPR staff are linked to Security Lancaster, which works with many non-HEI organisations in security and protection.
+Some PPR staff are linked to Archived Site, which works with many non-HEI organisations in security and protection.

 Our staff are regularly consulted about peace and security related issues by government officials – these have included the Office for Security and Counter-Terrorism, Department of Communities and Local Govt., the MOD Strategic Trends Unit, Public Safety Canada, and the House of Lords.